paranim/pararules/README.md

-Pararules is the first RETE-based rules engine made for games.
+Pararules is the first RETE-based rules engine made for games, having broad applicability to other kinds of programs as well.
 Rules engines have been around since the 70s, but for some reason, they haven't found their way into games yet.
 With pararules, you can store the entire state of your game and express the logic as a simple series of independent rules.

 On the surface, this bears a resemblence to ECSs (entity component systems), but a rules engine can be much more powerful.
 Rules are fundamentally *reactive* -- they fire when their data is updated, they can create derived facts that always remain up-to-date, and they can trigger other rules in turn.